Treatment Options

 - Surviving Sepsis recommends that SpO₂ be maintained no higher than 96% for adults r6

-- Conventional oxygenation may use a variety of delivery methods (eg, nasal cannula at 5 L/minute, face mask with reservoir bag at 10 to 15 L/minute) r7c62
+- Conventional oxygenation may use a variety of delivery methods (eg, nasal cannula at 5 L/minute, face mask with reservoir bag at 10 to 15 L/minute) r4c56

-- High-flow nasal cannula is recommended for patients with persistent respiratory failure despite conventional oxygen therapy r4r98c63c64
+- Use high-flow nasal cannula for patients with persistent respiratory failure despite conventional oxygen therapy r5r87c57c58

-- High-flow nasal cannula is recommended for adults over noninvasive positive pressure ventilation by NIH and Surviving Sepsis; there is some evidence that it averts the need for intubation and mechanical ventilation.
-Noninvasive positive pressure ventilation with close monitoring may be used if high-flow nasal oxygen is not available r4r6
+- Initiate high-flow nasal cannula over noninvasive positive pressure ventilation for adults; there is some evidence that it averts the need for intubation and mechanical ventilation.
+Noninvasive positive pressure ventilation with close monitoring may be used if high-flow nasal oxygen is not available r5r6

-- For infants and children not needing intubation, a trial of high-flow oxygen or noninvasive ventilation is recommended, with insufficient evidence to recommend one method over another r4
+- For infants and children not needing intubation, a trial of high-flow oxygen or noninvasive ventilation is recommended, with insufficient evidence to recommend one method over another r5

-- WHO guideline recommends high-flow oxygen, CPAP (continuous positive airway pressure), or BPAP (bilevel positive airway pressure) over standard oxygen therapy for patients with severe or critical disease and acute hypoxemic respiratory failure not needing emergent intubation; no recommendation is given for one over another, owing to lack of evidence r7
+- WHO guideline recommends high-flow oxygen, CPAP (continuous positive airway pressure), or other noninvasive ventilation over standard oxygen therapy for patients with severe or critical disease and acute hypoxemic respiratory failure not needing emergent intubation; no recommendation is given for one over another, owing to lack of evidence r4

-- Noninvasive positive pressure ventilation, such as CPAP and BPAP, may be used in monitored settings with immediate availability of endotracheal intubation if needed; if indications for endotracheal intubation are already present, high-flow nasal cannula or noninvasive positive pressure ventilation should not be used to delay needed mechanical ventilation r7
+- Use noninvasive positive pressure ventilation, such as CPAP and BPAP, in monitored settings with immediate availability of endotracheal intubation if needed; if indications for endotracheal intubation are already present, high-flow nasal cannula or noninvasive positive pressure ventilation should not be used to delay needed mechanical ventilation r4

-- Given the potential for noninvasive ventilation techniques to aerosolize the virus, airborne precautions are recommended r4r7
+- Given the potential for noninvasive ventilation techniques to aerosolize the virus, airborne precautions are recommended r4r5

-- Guidelines do not advise on method of delivery (eg, helmet, face mask) for NIV, owing to limited evidence comparing one with another
+- Guidelines do not advise on method of delivery (eg, helmet, face mask) for noninvasive ventilation, owing to limited evidence comparing one with another

-- NIH recommends against using prone positioning in an attempt to avert the need for mechanical ventilation in patients who otherwise require it (eg, respiratory distress, hemodynamic instability)
+- Do not attempt prone positioning to avert the need for mechanical ventilation in patients who otherwise require it (eg, respiratory distress, hemodynamic instability)

-- Pregnant patients may be placed in left lateral decubitus or fully prone position, as tolerated r4
+- Pregnant patients may be placed in left lateral decubitus or fully prone position, as tolerated r5

-- Mechanical ventilation may become necessary for patients in whom oxygenation targets cannot be met with less invasive measures or who cannot maintain the work of breathing; indications for intubation are the same as for non–COVID-19 conditions (eg, PaO₂/FIO₂ ratio less than 300 mm Hg, coma) c66
+- Utilize mechanical ventilation for patients in whom oxygenation targets cannot be met with less invasive measures or who cannot maintain the work of breathing; indications for intubation are the same as for non–COVID-19 conditions (eg, PaO₂/FIO₂ ratio less than 300 mm Hg, coma) c60

-- Categorization of degree of acute respiratory distress syndrome in adults, by PaO₂/FIO₂ ratio (mm Hg): r7
+- Categorization of degree of acute respiratory distress syndrome in adults, by PaO₂/FIO₂ ratio (mm Hg): r4

 - Mild: PaO₂/FIO₂ ratio less than 300 but more than 200, with PEEP or CPAP at 5 cm H₂O or more